b-dmitry1/e86r/README.md

 You can use any PC emulator to install an OS on it.

 ### Booting historical Linux 0.01
-You will need FDD and HDD i386 images called linuxfd.img and hd_oldlinux.img.
+You will need FDD and HDD i386 images called linuxfd.img and hd_oldlinux.img (can be found in the "diskimages" folder).

 In the main.cpp file define a FDD and HDD images: